 Through an inter-municipal agreement between the villages of Deferiet & Herrings, signed on September 2008 and amended August 2013 and February 2014, and a Memorandum of Understanding (MOU), the village of Deferiet serves as lead agent to the \$4 million dollar, multi-phased project.
-Based upon the 42 equivalent dwelling units (EDU's) in Herrings and divided by the total number of combined EDU's in the two villages, Herrings is responsible for 23% of the total debt service spread over a 30-year period at 2% interest rate.
+Based upon the 42 equivalent dwelling units (EDU's) in Herrings that are connected to the public water system, and divided by the total number of combined EDU's in the two villages connected to the public water system, Herrings is responsible for 23% of the total debt service spread over a 30-year period at 2% interest rate.
 Environmental Facilities Corporation (EFC) and Deferiet have not yet closed this loan agreement and contingent upon the EFC billing cycle, Deferiet will forward a bill to Herrings for payment of approximately \$10,600.